 Please use only the valid version of the package insert provided with the kit.

 INTENDED USE

-Enzyme immunoassay for measurement of IgM antibodies against the 14 kDa and OspC antigens of Borrelia burgdorferi in human serum, plasma and CSF.

-Infections with all three B. burgdorferi subspecies (garinii, afzelii and senso strictu) are detected
+Enzyme immunoassay for measurement of IgG antibodies against Borrelia burgdorferi in human serum, plasma and CSF.
+Infections with all three B. burgdorferi subspecies (garinii, afzelii and sensu strictu) are detected.

 TEST PRINCIPLE